kyteidev/Flux-Editor/SECURITY.md

 Security vulnerabilities are automatically checked every week.
 If found, they will be resolved as soon as possible.
 All dependencies are also updated every week.

-To report a security vulnerability, you can go [here](https://github.com/kyteidev/FluxEditor/security/advisories/new) or send an email to fluxeditordevs@proton.me
+To report a security vulnerability, you can go [here](https://github.com/kyteidev/Fluxium/security/advisories/new) or send an email to Fluxiumdevs@proton.me

 Security vulnerability fixes are usually accepted, but if it's suspected to be a false positive or is just not important enough to spend hours fixing it, they may be ignored.

-Security is a top priority in the development of Flux Editor.
+Security is a top priority in the development of Fluxium.
 If you have any questions, create a new issue!